What is the Affordable Care Act (ACA)?

 The law includes premium subsidies and cost-sharing reductions designed to reduce the costs of coverage and care for eligible applicants.

-Find out if you’re eligible for subsidies with this subsidy calculator, and keep in mind that premium subsidies have been enhanced through 2025 under the American Rescue Plan and Inflation Reduction Act, making them more robust than they were under the original ACA rules.
+Find out if you’re eligible for subsidies with our subsidy calculator, and keep in mind that premium subsidies have been enhanced through 2025 under the American Rescue Plan and Inflation Reduction Act, making them more robust than they were under the original ACA rules.

 Millions have also gained coverage due to the ACA’s expansion of Medicaid, which has been adopted by all but ten states as of 2024.